Ensembl/plant-scripts/compara/README.md

-# Compara
+# Plant phylogenomics scripts

-These scripts interrogate Ensembl Genomes Compara through [REST endpoints](https://rest.ensembl.org) and the FTP site.
+These scripts interrogate Ensembl Genomes Compara through [REST endpoints](https://rest.ensembl.org) and the FTP site to export data that might be useful for phylogenomic and pangenome studies.

-The scripts in folder 'API' use directly the [Perl API](https://www.ensembl.org/info/docs/api/index.html) and thus have Ensembl dependencies.

 ## Documentation and examples